-These guidelines do not consider options for final or permanent storage, or for stabilization or solidification, of mercury.
-Those options are considered to relate to the environmentally sound management of mercury waste, and are covered in the technical guidelines for the environmentally sound management of wastes consisting of, containing or contaminated with mercury or mercury compounds developed under the Basel Convention (UNEP, 2015).
+These guidelines do not consider options for final or permanent storage of mercury or for its stabilization or solidification.
+Those options are considered to relate to the environmentally sound management of mercury waste and are covered in the technical guidelines for the environmentally sound management of wastes consisting of, containing or contaminated with mercury or mercury compounds developed under the Basel Convention (UNEP, 2015).
+It should be noted that, while those guidelines are publicly available, not all parties to the Minamata Convention are parties to the Basel Convention.

-Article 10 covers the interim storage of mercury and mercury compounds as defined in article 3 of the Convention that are not covered under the definition of mercury wastes as set out in article 11.
-On the basis of the definitions in article 3, article 10 covers the following:
+Article 10 of the Minamata Convention applies to the interim storage of mercury and mercury compounds as defined in article 3 of the Convention that do not fall within the definition of mercury wastes set out in article 11.
+Article 10 therefore covers (a) mercury (elemental); (b) mixtures of mercury with other substances, including alloys of mercury, with a mercury concentration of at least 95 per cent by weight; and (c) mercury compounds, namely mercury(I) chloride (known also as calomel), mercury(II) oxide, mercury(II) sulphate, mercury(II) nitrate, cinnabar and mercury sulphide.

-Mercury (elemental)

-Mixtures of mercury with other substances, including alloys of mercury, with a mercury concentration of at least 95 per cent by weight;

-(b) Mercury compounds: mercury(I) chloride (known also as calomel), mercury(II) oxide, mercury(II) sulphate, mercury(II) nitrate, cinnabar and mercury sulphide.

-Additionally, as mercury and mercury compounds falling within the definition of mercury wastes under article 11 of the Convention are not covered by article 10, thus article 10 does not cover:

-Substances or objects:

-consisting of mercury or mercury compounds,

-containing mercury or mercury compounds; or

-contaminated with mercury or mercury compounds in a quantity above the relevant thresholds defined by the Conference of the Parties, in collaboration with the relevant bodies of the Basel Convention in a harmonized manner, that are disposed of or are intended to be disposed of or are required to be disposed of by the provisions of national law or the Minamata Convention.
+Additionally, as mercury and mercury compounds falling within the definition of mercury wastes under article 11 of the Convention are not covered by article 10, that article does not cover substances or objects (a) consisting of mercury or mercury compounds; (b) containing mercury or mercury compounds; or (c) contaminated with mercury or mercury compounds in a quantity above the relevant thresholds defined by the Conference of the Parties, in collaboration with the relevant bodies of the Basel Convention in a harmonized manner, that are disposed of, or are intended to be disposed of, or are required to be disposed of by the provisions of national law or the Minamata Convention.
 This definition excludes overburden, waste rock and tailings from mining, except from primary mercury mining, unless they contain mercury or mercury compounds above thresholds defined by the Conference of the Parties.

-Under the Convention, each party shall take measures to ensure that the interim storage of mercury and mercury compounds intended for a use allowed to a party under the Convention is undertaken in an environmentally sound manner, taking into account any guidelines and in accordance with any requirements adopted.
+The Convention stipulates that each party shall take measures to ensure that the interim storage of mercury and mercury compounds intended for a use allowed to a party under the Convention is undertaken in an environmentally sound manner, taking into account any guidelines and in accordance with any requirements adopted.
 The Convention does not include a definition of the term “interim”.
-The English word “interim” is commonly understood to mean “in or for the intervening period; provisional or temporary”.
-In the case of the Minamata Convention, it may therefore apply to the period between the mercury being generated or acquired and it being used for a use allowed under the Convention.
-This guidance also includes for information purposes a section on the transport of mercury and mercury compounds.
+The English word “interim” is commonly understood to mean “in or for the intervening period; provisional or temporary” (definition appearing in the Oxford English Dictionary).
+In the case of the Minamata Convention, it would therefore apply to the period between the production or acquisition of the mercury or mercury compounds and their use as allowed to a party under the Convention.
+For information purposes, these guidelines include a section on the transport of mercury and mercury compounds.

-The Basel Convention defines the “environmentally sound management of hazardous wastes or other wastes” as “taking all practicable steps to ensure that hazardous wastes or other wastes are managed in a manner which will protect human health and the environment against the adverse effects which may result from such wastes”.
+The Basel Convention, in article 2, paragraph 8, defines the “environmentally sound management of hazardous wastes or other wastes” as “taking all practicable steps to ensure that hazardous wastes or other wastes are managed in a manner which will protect human health and the environment against the adverse effects which may result from such wastes”.

-Extrapolating from this definition, the environmentally sound storage of mercury and mercury compounds, other than waste mercury, may be considered to be storage in which all practicable steps are taken to ensure that the mercury or mercury compounds are managed in a manner that will protect human health and the environment against the adverse effects which may result from such mercury and mercury compounds.
+On the basis of this definition, the environmentally sound storage of mercury and mercury compounds other than waste mercury can be considered to be storage in which the mercury or mercury compounds are managed in a manner that will protect human health and the environment against the adverse effects that may result from the storage of such mercury and mercury compounds.